 The Chief Executive is the Council's most senior employee who leads and takes responsibility for the work of the Council.
-It is a full time appointment and post holders are selected on merit, against objective criteria, following public advertisement.
+It is a full-time appointment, and the post holder is selected on merit, against objective criteria, following public advertisement.

-The role of Chief Executive is complex with ultimate responsibility for managing expenditure of 263.9 million of public funds, serving around 122,549 people in the Council's area.
+The role of Chief Executive is complex with ultimate responsibility for managing expenditure of 314 million of public funds, serving around 126,800 people in the Council's area.(2024 data)

 As head of the paid service of the Council's employed staff, the Chief Executive is a nonpolitical post.
-Whilst the elected councillors provide the policies, Council paid employees put them into practice.
-The Chief Executive is responsible to and accountable to, the Leader of the Council, the Executive and the whole Council in delivering their political and policy objectives.
+Whilst the elected councillors agree the policies, Council paid employees put them into practice.
+The Chief Executive is responsible to and accountable to, the Leader of the Council, the Cabinet and the whole Council in delivering their political and policy objectives.